sunpy/sunpy/docs/code_ref/io.rst

 `asdf <https://asdf.readthedocs.io/en/latest/>`__ is a modern file format designed to meet the needs of the astronomy community.
-It has deep integration with Python and SunPy and Astropy as well as implementations in other languages.
+It has deep integration with Python, SunPy, and Astropy, as well as implementations in other languages.
 It can be used to store known Python objects in a portable, well defined file format.
 It is primarily useful for storing complex Astropy and SunPy objects in a way that can be loaded back into the same form as they were saved.